matejkosiarcik/homelab/docker-apps/speedtest-tracker/README.md

 - Setup speed tresholds
 - Add webhook to healthchecks (always)
-- Add webhook to mail/ntfy (on treshold)
+- Add webhook to mail & ntfy (on treshold)